Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Contrast isn’t just about light and shadows.
 You can use contrast with color, or by combining subject and backgrounds that are somewhat out of place with each other.

-The trick is that there has to be a reason why the contrast works, though.
+The trick is that there must be a reason why the contrast works.

 What can you do in your photos to contrast curiosity and familiarity in the same scene?